danwing/cidfi/draft-wing-cidfi.md

 The client then sends that information to the server in the CIDFI-dedicated QUIC stream associated with that same Connection ID.

+# Privacy Considerations

-# Privacy-Aware Metadata Sharing in Network Relationships
+## Privacy-Aware Metadata Sharing in Network Relationships

 If the network operator and the server have a business relationship, the server can sign or attest the metadata using, e.g., JSON Web Token (JWT) {{?RFC7519}} or CBOR Web Token (CWT) {{?RFC8392}}.
 The